 Are you interested in how people develop and how they relate to each other, both personally and in organisations?
 Do you want to make a start on pursuing training to work therapeutically with children and adolescents/adults?

 Taught at our Colchester Campus, this course offers a grounding in psychodynamic theory and its applications.
-It can be pursued in its own right if you're interested in the psychodynamic approach but also constitutes the first year of our Grad Dip/MA training in Psychodynamic Counselling (if you have taken our FdA/BA Therapeutic Communication and Therapeutic Organisations (TCTO) course you can enter the MA direct).
+It can be pursued in its own right if you're interested in the psychodynamic approach but also constitutes the first year of our Grad Dip/MA training in Psychodynamic Counselling and Psychotherapy (if you have taken our FdA/BA Therapeutic Communication and Therapeutic Organisations (TCTO) course you can enter the MA direct).

 If you're a psychology graduate, this course is the ideal next step if you wish to progress in the field of psychodynamic counselling.
 It also provides a route to a counselling and psychotherapy qualification for professionals, such as teachers, social workers, nurses and care workers.